javierhf/technical-write-me/docs/articles/survival-kit/index.md

 1. Save a slot of time to manage/improve your documentation.
 2. Create a reminder.
-3. Inform other teammembers about that.
+3. Inform other team members about that.
 4. Stick to it unless there is an emergency.

 !!! help "Help"

     You can set a reminder using Outlook, a local script or even a GitHub Action dropping a message in Teams or Slack.

 ## Bonus Information